Pakistan: Foreign relations

 Located strategically in the world's major maritime oil supply lines and communication fiber optic corridors, Pakistan also enjoys proximity to the natural resources of Central Asian countries.
 Pakistan actively participates in the United Nations with a Permanent Representative representing its positions in international politics.
 It has advocated for the concept of "enlightened moderation" in the Muslim world.
 Pakistan is a member of the Commonwealth of Nations, SAARC, ECO, and the G20 developing nations.

-Pakistan is designated as an "Iron Brother" by China, emphasizing the significance of their close and supportive relationship.
+Pakistan is designated as an "Iron Brother" by China, emphasising the significance of their close and supportive relationship.
 In the 1950s, Pakistan opposed the Soviet Union for geopolitical reasons.
 During the Soviet–Afghan War in the 1980s, it was a close ally of the United States.
 Relations with Russia have improved since the end of the Cold War, but Pakistan's relationship with the United States has been "on-and-off".
 Initially a close ally during the Cold War, Pakistan's relations with the US soured in the 1990s due to sanctions over its secretive nuclear program.
 Since 9/11, Pakistan has been a US ally on counterterrorism, but their relationship has been strained due to diverging interests and mistrust during the 20-year war and terrorism issues.
 Although Pakistan was granted major non-NATO ally status by the U.S. in 2004, it faced accusations of supporting the Taliban insurgents in Afghanistan.

 Pakistan does not have formal diplomatic relations with Israel; nonetheless, an exchange occurred between the two countries in 2005, with Turkey acting as an intermediary.